Karin0002/1dv610-L3-app/testspecification.md

 ### Input:
 1. Navigate to project.
-2. In the terminal, enter **npm run start-manual-testing-instance**
+2. In the terminal, enter **npm run start-manual-testing-instance**.
+3. Click the enter key on the keyboard.

 ### Output:
 - A welcome message should be displayed saying "Welcome to color-quiz!"